Improved Stabilizer Estimation via Bell Difference Sampling: Stabilizer State Approximations

 \begin{theorem}[Computing maximal cliques \cite{tomita2006worst}] Given an undirected graph $G$ with $n$ vertices, there is a classical algorithm that outputs a list of all of the maximal cliques in $G$ in time $O(3^{n/3})$. \end{theorem}

 Note that this implies that the number of maximal cliques is at most $O(3^{n/3})$.

-We are now ready to describe the fidelity estimation algorithm.
+We are now ready to describe the stabilizer state approximation algorithm.
 At a high level, it uses Bell difference sampling to obtain a list of candidate Lagrangian subspaces generated by the sampled Weyl operators.
 Then, it iterates through the candidate groups to find the stabilizer state with largest fidelity, using classical shadows to perform the estimation.

 We first argue that with high probability, one of the maximal cliques generates the Lagrangian subspace corresponding to a state that maximizes stabilizer fidelity.